osuka/js-multiplatform-game03/README.md

 You can run the HTML5 version in your computer executing the following:

 ```
-grunt build
+grunt server
-cocos run -p web
 ```

-This opens a browser to [http://localhost:8000](http://localhost:8000).
+This opens a browser to [http://localhost:8000](http://localhost:9000).

+Alternatively, you can use `grunt build` and then `cocos run -p web` to run it via cocos.
+I prefer to use Grunt because of the livereload feature.

 # Launching the XCode (iOS) version